 Promising students are selected for the B.Sc.
 Honours Degree in Applied Mathematics at the end of the second year based on their performance in Applied Mathematics courses with an acceptable level of performance on the other two subjects.

-Mr. K.K.W.A.S.
-Kumara Head/Department of Mathematics E-mail: sarath@sjp.ac.lk
+Dr. R. Sanjeewa Head/Department of Mathematics E-mail: sanjeewa@sjp.ac.lk

 Applied Mathematics